antheagonzalez/fwd-production-problems/pp-03/readme.md

     | One | Two |
     | Three     |

+## Change it to look like described down below when the screen gets bigger than 600px
 4. Finally, at the 800px break point, have all three boxes display as squares in One, Two, Three order, spread equally across the entire viewport.